 The amount of data collected from all users means that Netflix can see how users consume the service and where they have trouble.
 This gives them the right insights to be able to update and improve their user experiences, create happier customers, and provide the highest lifetime value.

 How to use behavioural segmentation to help your business

-Automated brand experience management programs allow you to segment target customers, identify and develop your value proposition, conduct market research, and personalise your communications.
+Automated brand experience management programs allow you to segment target customers, identify and develop your value proposition, conduct brand research, and personalise your communications.
 You can then track every behavioural brand metric that matters to your business, from awareness to loyalty and advocacy, picking up and resolving all the pain points as you go.

 You will understand your customers better so you can enhance the experience of existing ones, and connect with new ones.